Code-Gains/DX11-Engine/README.md

 I am making a YouTube series along the way https://youtube.com/@Code_Gains
 ## Current project
 Current learning project is to create some sort of multithreaded variation of **Entity Component System** (ECS).
 I really want to utilize all the cores modern processors provide.
-The planned demo for this is a simulation of objects orbiting a plannet (as many as I possibly can run).
+The planned demo for this is a simulation of objects orbiting a plannet that I will primarily use for benchmarks.

 I have plans to add **Vulkan** and **DirectX12** support in the future, but for now I am just doing whatever I feel like is challenging and fun for myself.